 Nothing replaces the effectiveness of brushing in removing plaque and preventing tooth decay.
 Using mouthwash soon after brushing washes away the fluoride that helps protect the teeth.
 The fluoride in toothpaste is more effective than that found in mouthwash.

-4. You don’t need to floss
+4. Dental Myth: You don’t need to floss

+Another common dental myth is that flossing is not mandatory and can be skipped.
 Many people refrain from flossing on a regular basis but this can be really bad for oral hygiene.
 If you don’t floss your missing about 1/3 of the tooth’s surface.
 This is a part of the tooth that is still susceptible to decay.
 Food particles can often get stuck between your teeth, and contribute towards decay if not cleaned away with floss regularly.

-5. Bleeding gums is normal
+5. Dental Myth: Bleeding gums is normal

 Bleeding gums aren’t uncommon but it is not normal and shouldn’t be left to resolve itself.
 Brushing or flossing can irritate sensitive gums which can lead to bleeding.
 Most of the time this is not serious, but it can also be a sign of inflammation caused by gum disease or gingivitis.
 Bleeding can also be caused by plaque and tar tar build up.